geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 ## Possible Errors

 * The error `error during connect: this error may indicate that the docker daemon is not running` indicates that the Docker service isn't running.
-You will need to start Docker, for example by opening Docker Desktop.
+You will need to start Docker.
+On Windows you can do this by opening Docker Desktop.
+If it is still failing try running it as Administrator.